vstinner/vstinner.github.io/draft/hybrid_graphics.rst

 Hardware
 ========

-My employer gave me a Lenovo P50 laptop to work.
+My employer gave me a Lenovo P50 laptop to work in December 2017.
 It is my only computer at home, so I needed a powerful laptop (even if it's heavy for traveling to conferences).
 The CPU, RAM and battery are great, but the hybrid graphics caused me some headaches.

 My Lenovo P50 has two GPUs::